laftho/SEBench/README.md

 Make a Class Library project in Visual Studio, refrence SEBench.exe and the Space Engineers ingame script references.

 Setup a Post build event in your project to run SEBench.exe with your compiled assembly as a parameter.
 If you have more than one SEIGScript class in your final assembly, SEBench will popup each of them in a window.
 If you only want to see a specific one, use the -class/-c className argument.
+Ensure individual paths are quoted if they may contain spaces.

 E.g. post build script command:

-$(TargetDir)\SEBench.exe $(TargetDir)$(TargetFileName)
+$(TargetDir)\SEBench.exe "$(TargetDir)$(TargetFileName)"

 Set the post build event to run "always".
 You may need to run Rebuild if the window doesn't show if you haven't made any code changes.